LBHackney-IT/Data-Platform-Playbook/README.md

 yarn start
 ```

-This command starts a local development server and open up a browser window.
+This command starts a local development server which you can view at [http://localhost:3000/Data-Platform-Playbook/](http://localhost:3000/Data-Platform-Playbook/).
 Most changes are reflected live without having to restart the server.

 ### Build